 First, a confession: Much as I might wish otherwise, much as I might aspire to live differently, my home does NOT look like a photo spread in Better Homes and Gardens.
 It’s a constant work-in-progress.
-And while I like to think I’m always moving forward, the reality is that it feels like an endless uphill battle.
+And while I like to think I’m always moving forward, the reality is that keeping home clean and organized feels like an endless uphill battle.

 But that doesn’t mean I don’t try – and dream – and every so often, I hit on something that works.
 I know it works for several reasons: